Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Lnnn** Set the minimum fan speed (0.0-1.0 or >1.0-255, 0 is off in both cases) when a non-zero fan speed is requested.
 * **Xnnn** Set the maximum fan speed (0.0-1.0 or >1.0-255, 0 is off in both cases) when a non-zero fan speed is requested.
 * **Bnnn** Blip time - fan will be run at full PWM for this number of seconds when started from standstill.
 Default is B0.1 which means that there is a 100ms burst after starting the fan.
-* **Hnn:nn:nn...** Enable thermostatic mode and select sensor monitored.
+* **Hnn:nn:nn...** Enable thermostatic mode and select sensor(s) monitored.
 H-1 disables thermostatic mode.
 Relates to the sensor number(s) created by M308.
 * **Rnnn** Restore fan speed to the value it has when the print was paused (R1) or the last time the fan speed was set and no P parameter was provided (R2).
 * **Tnnn** or **Tnn:nn** Set thermostatic mode trigger temperature, or temperature control range
 * **C"name"** Set custom name for this fan (supported in RRF >= 2.01)